“This is a company town,” the hotel desk attendant in Erlangen told me. “People here either work for the company or its

 As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed the street names were all related to the company in some way.
 My hotel on Werner von Siemens Strasse was no exception.

 But while the Siemens company dominates this town in the Franconia Valley in both size and importance, Erlangen is also home to an important medical university: The Friedrich-Alexander-University of Erlangen-Nürnberg.
 The students gather on the lawns of the Schloss Garden to read or play sports (soccer and a form of tight-rope walking known as slacklining between trees seem to be the favorites).

-Life in Erlangen, Germany takes on a slow pace.
+Life in Erlangen takes on a slow pace.
 Time just seems to move slowly here.
 Given the local university and an international population, there are restaurants in town from all over the world, but Italian cuisine seems to be particularly popular here.
-Long, relaxed lunches and protracted dinners are the norm in Erlangen.
-The days are filled with the tranquil atmosphere of a slower life in Erlangen.
+Long, relaxed lunches and protracted dinners are the norm here.
+The days are filled with the tranquil atmosphere of a slower pace of life.

-Despite being a workaday factory town that was essentially obliterated in World War II, there is still a charm here.
-Sure, Erlangen lacks the medieval charms of neighboring Nuremberg or Bamberg.
 And you won’t find the grand palaces and majestic views of neighboring Wurzburg, but its uniqueness comes through in the small details found in the corners of this town.
-We found some older appearing buildings in Erlangen, but one of them had a corner stone from 1952.
+We found some buildings that appeared to be older, but one of them had a corner stone from 1952.

 For tourists and visitors, there aren’t many things to do in Erlangen, Germany.
 The one real highlight in town is the Siemens Healthineers MedMuseum (Siemens Unternehmensmuseum für Medizinische Technik).
 While owned and operated by the company, the MedMuseum really is the history of medicine and medical innovation.